tsatria03/CookyCraze/docks/readme.txt

-cookies_baked          = total number of cookies baked, both manual and automatic. auto_bakes_performed   = total times the auto baker has completed a cycle. manual_bakes_performed = total times the bake button has been pressed manually. coins_earned           = total coins received from all sources. coins_spent            = total coins spent on shop purchases and quest rerolls.
+cookies_baked          = total number of cookies baked, both manual and automatic. auto_bakes_performed   = total times the auto baker has completed a cycle. manual_bakes_performed = total times the bake button has been pressed manually. coins_earned           = total money received from all sources. coins_spent            = total money spent on shop purchases and quest rerolls.

 auto_slots_purchased   = total auto baking slots ever bought. auto_slots_enabled     = total auto slots that have been automated, individually or via automate all.